eevee/eev.ee/content/2018-03-30-a-geometric-rust-adventure.markdown

 struct SweepEndpoint<'a>(&'a SweepSegment, SegmentEnd);
 ```

 This makes `SweepEndpoint` essentially a tuple with a name.
-The `'a` is a _lifetime_ and says, more or less, that a `SweepEndpoint` must live at least as long as the `SweepSegment` it references.
+The `'a` is a _lifetime_ and says, more or less, that a `SweepEndpoint` cannot outlive the `SweepSegment` it references.
 Makes sense.

 Problem solved!
 I no longer have mutually referential pointers.
 But I do still have pointers (well, references), and they have to point _to_ something.